Clever and fun bunk bed concepts that kids will adore

 The placement of the ladder in the middle of the mezzanine makes room for two single beds at either end.
 The upper level, known as the "mezzanine," is not a bedroom so much as a daybed, where one can read, lounge, and relax.
 This lovely beach house nursery has a ceiling covered in timber cladding.

-Equateur by Hermès Fabric (hanging on the wall) Made in Design Seletti Monkey wall sconces
+Here's how to get the look: Equateur by Hermès fabric (hanging on the wall) Made in Design Seletti Monkey wall sconces

 The picture was taken by Rowland Roques-O'Neil.